olympum/waterrower-ble/README.md

 ## Rowing with Power

 Now we are ready to start a good workout on the erg.
-Once installed on the Raspberry Pi, the sequence to up and running is the following:
+Once installed on the Raspberry Pi, the sequence to get up and running is the following:

-1. If off, switch on the Raspberry Pi.
-FWIW I have it always on.
+1. If off, switch on the Raspberry Pi (I leave it always on).
 1. Switch on the WR S4.
-You will hear a beep.
+You should hear a beep.
 1. Connect the WR S4 USB cable to the Raspberry Pi.
 You should hear another beep.
-1. On a device with BLE, e.g. iPhone, use an app to connect to the "WaterRower S4" peripheral.
+1. On a device with BLE, e.g. iPhone, pair to the "WaterRower S4" sensor using your favorite app.
+I normally use the Wahoo Fitness app.

-To get it running on Zwift:
+1. Once done, and in order to save the S4 batteries, unplug the USB cable from the Pi, otherwise the WR S4 monitor will not power off.

+## Rowing on Zwift

-1. On the phone, open the Zwift app.
+1. Open the Zwift mobile app, e.g. for iOS.
 1. On the computer, open the Zwift app.
-Enter your credentials and ignore the missing ANT+ dongle warning.
+If necessary, enter your credentials and ignore the missing ANT+ dongle warning.
-1. Once you are signed into Zwift, you should see pairing sensor screen.
+1. Once you are signed into Zwift, you should see the pairing sensor screen.
 The bluetooth phone next to the ANT+ sign should be pulsing.
-If has a yellow warning or if it's greyed out, ensure your phone is in the same WIFI network as the computer and reset bluetooth (switch if off and back on again).
+If has a yellow warning or if it's greyed out, ensure your phone is in the same WIFI network as the computer and reset bluetooth (switch bluetooth off and back on again).
-1. I've had trouble pairing bluetooth devices before starting the ride, so instead of pairing right now, we are going to press ESC to bypass it, and then start the ride with `Just Ride` (or join ...).
-1. Once in the game, press `A` to get back to the pairing screen.
+1. Find and pair the heart rate monitor, the power meter and the cadence sensors called "WaterRower S4".
+Sometimes the sensors will named after the computer where the WaterRower is connected to. **Note** In the past, I've had trouble pairing bluetooth devices before starting the ride, so I'd press ESC to bypass the pairing screen, and then start the ride with `Just Ride` (or join ...).
+Once in the game, press `A` to get back to the pairing screen.
+The latest versions of the mobile app don't seem to need this step.
-1. Pair the heart rate monitor, the power meter and the cadence sensor.
-They will appear as "WaterRower S4", or sometimes with another local name, usually the computer where the WaterRower is connected to.
 1. Start rowing and enjoy the workout.
-1. Once done, and in order to save the S4 batteries, unplug the USB cable from the Pi, otherwise the WR S4 monitor will not power off.

 ## Network Mode

 Initially I could not get BLE running on a stable fashion on the RPi, so I created a network mode that allowed me to run just the USB part on the RPi, and the BLE on the same computer where I run Zwift.
 This is done using UDP multicast.
 This is still enabled, just in case.

 ### Raspberry Pi (USB)